Emergency Economic Stabilization Act of 2008 - Explained

 - Economics, Finance, & Analytics

-Emergency Economic Stabilization Act of 2008 (EESA) Definition
+What is the Emergency Economic Stabilization Act of 2008 (EESA)?

 In 2008, Congress took bailout measures to repair the damage from the subprime mortgage crisis and passed the EESA.
 This authorized the government to buy out $700 billion in troubled assets from banks and to stabilize liquidity in financial markets.